gabueso/pdsnd_github/README.md

 stackoverflow.com is consulted for questions regarding coding.
-Another useful resource for pandas is: https://pandas.pydata.org/pandas-docs/stable/ The NumPy manual is another good resource for python users: https://docs.scipy.org/doc/numpy-1.13.0/contents.html
+Another useful resource for pandas is: https://pandas.pydata.org/pandas-docs/stable/ The NumPy manual is another good resource for python users: https://docs.scipy.org/doc/numpy-1.13.0/contents.html added this line so I can fix my commit message with the correct type